 The maximum amount you can contribute to your VIP, based upon the retirement plan in which you are participating as a UW employee, is as follows:

 *The VIP maximum contribution amount shown above includes the Age 50 “Catch–up Contribution” of $5,500 as described in the "Catchup Contributions" section below.

 The IRS allows what is called an "Age 50 Catch-up Contribution," a contribution in excess of the general IRS contribution limit for 403(b) plans.
 This catch-up is available to employees who have reached age 50 during the calendar year.
-The catch-up contribution is $5,500 for each year (2013 and 2014), and is included in the limits listed above.
+The catch-up contribution is $5,500 for tax year 2014, and is included in the limits listed above.

 The UW Benefits Office reserves the right to stop or return VIP contributions to prevent over-deferrals.
 Current participants can find their current year VIP maximum contribution amount at Employee Self Service (ESS) under the “Retirement and Savings” tab.